Get Free Solar Panel Quotes

 On average, a medium-sized commercial solar panel array of 30 kilowatt peak (kWp) will cut your electricity bills by £5,000 per year.
 Kilowatt peak is the peak potential kilowatt output of a solar panel under perfect conditions.

-The maintenance costs for commercial solar panels is low, too.
-Keep the panels clear and free of debris and they’ll continue to generate clean and cheaper power for 25-30 years.
+The maintenance costs for commercial solar panels are low as well.
+Keep the panels clear and free of debris and they’ll continue to generate clean electricity for 25-40 years.

 Pros